alexneargarder/Broforce-Templates/README.md

 ```

 - `repos` - Repositories to search for projects
+- `ignore` - Per-repo lists of project names to hide from selection menus
 - `defaults.namespace` - Pre-filled namespace for init-thunderstore
 - `defaults.website_url` - Pre-filled URL for init-thunderstore